 Under the Prescription Drug User Fee Act, or PDUFA, as amended, each BLA must be accompanied by a user fee.
 The FDA adjusts the PDUFA user fees on an annual basis.
-PDUFA also imposes an annual product fee for products and an annual establishment fee on facilities used to manufacture prescription biological or drug products.
+PDUFA also imposes an annual program fee for products.
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first human drug application filed by a small business.
 Additionally, no user fees are assessed on BLAs for products designated as orphan drugs, unless the product also includes a non-orphan indication.